Colonia del Sacramento: Puentes Destination Guide

 WHAT TO DO

-• Shop at Grupo Artesanal de Colonia (beside the front gate to the Casco Histórico)
+• Shop at Grupo Artesanal de Colonia (beside the front gate to the Casco Histórico).

-• Visit the Acuario (Virrey Cevallos 236 and Rivadavia): Open from 2pm to 6pm
+• Visit the Acuario (Virrey Cevallos 236 and Rivadavia): Open from 2pm to 6pm.

-• Visit the Plaza de Toros Real de San Carlos, historic bullfighting ring and the only structure of its type in Uruguay.
+• Visit the Plaza de Toros Real de San Carlos, the historic bullfighting ring and the only structure of its type in Uruguay.

-• Rent a golf cart or scooter to zip around town: Remember your driver’s license in order to rent!
+• Rent a golf cart or scooter to zip around town.
+Remember your driver’s license in order to rent!

 • Dollar (Rivera 128); Thrifty (General Flores 172); Punta Car (18 de Julio and Rivera)